Today's Articles

 Scatman Crothers, a Black actor and musician, was born on this date in 1910.

 Born in Terre Haute, IN, Benjamin Sherman Crothers (his name at birth) was the son of a cobbler.
 At 14, he began to teach himself to play the drums and guitar.
-Soon he got a job entertaining customers at one of the local speakeasies, and at the age of 19, he and his brother, Louis, moved to Indianapolis to find work as entertainers.
+Soon, he got a job entertaining customers at a local speakeasy.
+At 19, he and his brother, Louis, moved to Indianapolis to find work as entertainers.

-This proved difficult at first, so Crothers found work cleaning and blocking hats for a Greek merchant.
+This proved difficult initially, so Crothers found work cleaning and blocking hats for a Greek merchant.
 Eventually, he landed a job with Montague’s Kentucky Serenaders traveling band.
 Touring the Deep South, Crothers experienced the harsh realities of racism.
 In 1931, he left the group and moved to Dayton, OH, where he had heard work was more plentiful.
-It was here he acquired his distinctive nickname during an audition at radio station KMSK.
+He acquired his distinctive nickname here during an audition at radio station KMSK.
 He felt he needed a name that was not so bland; hence, Scatman was created.
 Throughout the 1930s, Crothers performed mainly in the Midwest.

 Crothers worked as a solo act, mostly in front of white audiences who rarely saw black performers.
 Crothers soon formed his band.
 In 1936, while working in Canton, OH, he met Helen Sullivan, a white woman from the area; they married the following year and created a bond that lasted the rest of Scatman’s life.
 By the early 1940s, Crothers was a regular in the Chicago Loop, occasionally playing with Dizzy Gillespie and Charlie Parker.
 Around 1945, he left the Midwest and headed to California, settling in Hollywood with his family and finding bookings in L.A. and San Francisco.
 As business slowed, he signed on and played with the Slam Gilliard Trio.